-NGOs play a vital role in balancing the interests of diverse actors in setting the sustainability agenda.
+Progress on sustainability issues means balancing the interests of diverse actors, and NGOs have a critical role to play.
 ISEAL relies on their support to help steer the multi-stakeholder consultation processes behind our Codes of Good Practice and our Credibility Principles.

-Social and environmental NGOs support the ISEAL community and the standards movement in a number of ways, including:
+Social and environmental NGOs support sustainability systems in a number of ways, including:

-- Contributing specialist sector knowledge when standards systems are created and improved
+- Contributing specialist sector knowledge when sustainability systems are created and improved;

-- Focusing on themes such as the SDGs, living wage and regional sourcing
+- Focusing on themes such as the Sustainable Development Goals, living wage and regional sourcing;

-- Developing tools and campaigns to encourage businesses and governments to become more sustainable, including through the use of standards and certification.
+- Developing tools and campaigns to encourage businesses, governments and consumers to become more sustainable, including through the use of sustainability systems.

-Are you an NGO looking to compare and benchmark sustainability standards?
-Have a look at our Sustainability Benchmarking Good Practice Guide
+Are you from an NGO looking to compare and benchmark sustainability systems?
+Read our Sustainability Benchmarking Good Practice Guide